anikbak/NLPTasks/README.md

 ## Steps Involved

-* Step 1: Using SpaCy's DependencyParser and the ``en_core_web_sm`` model, add dependency and parts-of-speech tags to all tokens in a text.
+* Step 1: Using SpaCy's DependencyParser and the ``en_core_web_trf`` model, add dependency and parts-of-speech tags to all tokens in a text.
 * Step 2: For all words identified as verbs by the POS Tagger, identify the first direct object that lies on the verb's subtree constructed by the .head relationship.